kudobuilder/kudo/keps/draft-20190516-KUDO-package-manager.md

 The idea would be a HTTP Server that can be easily accessed, even in air-gapped environments, depending on the user needs.
 As Storage Backends there could be a multitude such as `Local`, `Google`, `S3`, `Github`, `Minio`, `Docker` and so on.
 Having as an API a simple HTTP Server that just serves essentially a single yaml file that holds all the information also would enable us as a first iteration to use any HTTP server.
 This should work as it already with Google Cloud Storage or S3, all it requires is having access to the yaml file and something like the KUDO registry that serves like a middle layer inbetween could be easily added later on.

 Some caveats to this could for instance be defining a clean interface that won't break things when a user attempts to access Frameworks and hosted repos.
 Another caveat is deciding on the right proper structure in how a Package and its higher repo structure will look like.
 Design decisions here could potentialy impact future implementations of Storage Backends we haven't thought of yet.
 Another caveat would be identifying the right approach in versioning as this dictates a lot also how the structure will look like.
+Versioning for the `.tgz` files and Frameworks should be in SemVer.

 The Repo structure on your local laptop could look in the short term as follow: